dataswift/open-source-developer-portal/app/resources/bank-transfer-workflow/transfer-failures.md

 ## Transfer failures

-There are several reasons transfers can fail, a few of which are outlined below.
+There are several reasons bank transfers can fail, a few of which are outlined below.
 When a transfer fails it is usually a result of an ACH failure which is assigned an ACH return code after being rejected from the financial institution.
 A few common failure cases include:

-- **Insufficient Funds:** Pending transfers can fail due to insufficient funds from the source bank account.
+- **Insufficient Funds (R01):** Pending transfers can fail due to insufficient funds from the source bank account.
-- **No Account/Unable to Locate Account:** The recipient of a transfer has closed their bank account or has incorrectly entered their bank account/routing number when attaching their funding source.
+- **No Account/Unable to Locate Account (R03):** The recipient of a transfer has closed their bank account or has incorrectly entered their bank account/routing number when attaching their funding source.
-- **Customer Advises Not Authorized:** The owner of a bank account has told their bank that this transfer was unauthorized.
+- **Customer Advises Not Authorized (R10):** The owner of a bank account has told their bank that this transfer was unauthorized.

 ### What occurs in the Dwolla system when a bank transfer fails?